HPCBio/allan-fluidigm-pipeline/README.md

 - Make a copy of the  `nextflow_scripts` folder

 # Database preparation
-- You can use the database we provide in the  `test_data` folder.
+You can use the database we provide in the  `test_data` folder.

+To prepare your own database:
+- Make a copy of the `nextflow_scripts/dbutils` folder
+- Create a fasta file with your seed sequences only
+- Download NCBI-NT from ftp://ftp.ncbi.nlm.nih.gov/blast/db/  This site has several databases that are already blast-formatted.
+Download only the files for the NT database.
+The README file on that page has full instructions.
-- To prepare your own database, put your seed sequences in a fasta file and run this program:
+- Run this program to prepare a database with your seed sequences and its closest homologs:

+<i> nextflow run nextflow_scripts/dbutils/prepare-database-ballan-v1.nf </i>

+- This program will generate two files and both of them will be needed.

 # More preparation steps